 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

 Want to find other easy Instant Pot Indian Recipes?
-Here are 29 Best Instant Pot Indian Vegetarian Recipes for you to try!
+Here are 29 Instant Pot Indian Vegetarian Recipes for you to try!

 Watch How to Make Instant Pot Dal Makhani